October 27, 2016

 For businesses/institutions, banking APIs allow to monitor a current account and forecast a customer’s cash flow.
 Using businesses’ transaction history, API providers allow a potential lender to reliably assess business’s creditworthiness and offer better lending deals than they would without this information.

 Kontomatik offers a read-only API for financial institutions, enabling them to import personal data, account balances and full statements from any supported bank to their system.
 To do that, Kontomatik uses end-user bank credentials (a bank login and password).
 The solution ensures top-notch security as Kontomatik servers store very little data.
 Bank passwords are never stored and financial data is removed ASAP (financial data is removed from Kontomatik servers in a 24-hour moving window.
 API clients, however, can force data removal at any time).
-Kontomatik API requires two-factor authentication based on an API key and IP whitelist.
+Kontomatik API requires 2FA based on an API key and IP whitelist.

 Kontomatik supports all major banks in ten countries on three continents and is ready to develop APIs for other countries upon request.
 Kontomatik supports the accessing of personal data of the account owners, current and saving accounts and transaction history from those accounts.